You are here

 Applicants for the IB Diploma Programme must fill in subject choices - one subject from each of the six subject groups all within the same color-coded column, i.e.:

 - Choose and clearly tick off ONE of the six color-coded columns and also name color in the appropriate box.
+A combination of colums/colors is NOT possible.

 - Within the chosen column, clearly circle one subject choice in each of the 6 groups (Groups 1-6).
 Exception: Bilingual speakers may choose two languages in Group 1 and no language in Group 2.